 - government agencies

 - non-profit organizations

 Successful candidates will have a Bachelor of Arts degree or a Bachelor of Science degree, and an interest in research.
 It is not necessary to have an undergraduate degree in Psychology.
 The submission of Graduate Record Examination (GRE) scores is optional.
 Prospective applicants are invited to call to discuss their qualifications and interest.

 Applicants must submit the required application materials to the Graduate Office.
 In addition, this Psychology option has specific admissions requirements:

-- All three letters of recommendation must be from individuals familiar with the applicant’s academic or research experience.
+- Two letters of recommendation are required.
+Both letters must be from individuals familiar with the applicant’s academic or research experience.

 - Students must complete an undergraduate statistics course before beginning the program.

 Full-time students in the Research Psychology Option must have a thesis advisor by the end of Spring Break of their first year.
 You will be enrolled for thesis credit after you have completed your first year in good standing.

 In addition to the Graduate Degree Requirements, students in the Research Psychology Option must pass at least five of the six required courses with a B- or better in each course.

 Students who take an Incomplete in any course in the first year of study must complete the work by June 30 of that first year.
 (Part-time students must complete all Incompletes within one month of their completing 18 credits.)